raspberrypilearning/comic-character/en/step_7.md

 **Test:** Click the **Run** button.

-+ Click on the toggle switch to slide it into light mode.
++ Click on the toggle switch to slide it into the light mode position.
 + The theme colours of your website should change.

 --- /task ---